gasangw/NestJS-Interview-Questions-And-Answers/README.md

      **[⬆ Back to Top](#table-of-contents)**

 34. ### How can you use Docker Compose with NestJS, and what is its role in a multi-container setup?
+     `Docker Compose` Docker Compose is a tool for defining and running multi-container applications.
+Compose simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
+Then, with a single command, you create and start all the services from your configuration file.